Clarioso

 Risk of misunderstanding

-Lower for common patterns; still limited to input.
+Lower for common SaaS patterns; still limited to analyzed sections.

 Can confidently hallucinate without guardrails.